 Credit level: 7

-This course considers the conceptual difficulties involved with the term 'imperialism' in understanding current and past global conflict.
+This module considers the conceptual difficulties involved with the term ‘imperialism’ in understanding current and past global conflict.
 Taking an historical perspective on the evolution of western European empires, it challenges many current definitions.
-Though the British Empire necessarily looms large, the course takes a comparative approach to western empires since the fifteenth century, examining the changing motivation, method, and perceived purpose of expansion.
-In this way, it will assess in particular the relative role of military asymmetry and of coercion in global history to the present day.
+Though the British Empire necessarily looms large, the module takes a comparative approach to western empires since the fifteenth century, examining the changing motivation, method, and perceived purpose of expansion.
+In this way, it will assess, in particular, the role of coercion and of military asymmetry in global history to the present day.

 Israel's presence in the "occupied territories" has now persisted for over forty years, during which time the number of Jewish settlers in these lands has grown dramatically and Israeli control over the territories has been strengthened by the use of checkpoints, bypass roads, military operations and, most recently, the construction of a "security fence".
 Palestinians perceive themselves to be a society under occupation.
 There are different views about the causes of this occupation, and even about whether "occupation" is an appropriate word to describe the situation in these areas.
 This module looks at the West Bank, the Gaza Strip and the Golan Heights from 1967 to present as a case of Military Occupation.